osoyinas/halloween-tickets-API/README.md

 ## Usage

-1. **Access the Registration Form**
+1. **TIcket registration**

-    Open your browser and go to `http://127.0.0.1:8000/registration/` to register interested individuals for the party.
+To register the ticket holder and accompanying guests, make a POST request to the `/api/tickets/` endpoint.

-2. **Make Payments and Receive QR Codes**
+2. **QR generation and email sending**

-    After registration, users will receive an email with a QR code after making a payment.
+    After the admin checks the ticket as paid, users will receive an email with a QR code after making a payment.

 3. **Verify Tickets**

     Use the QR code scanning functionality to check if a guest has paid and identify them.
+This qr will redirect to /api/tickets/<id>.

 ## Contributions